 But there is an inherent problem with these one-liner safety tips.
 We have a tendency to want to boil safety precautions down into short, easy-to-digest rules when the reality is that babywearing safety has one or two absolutes and an expansive gray area of risk assessment.

 The very mission of Babywearing International is “to promote babywearing as a universally accepted practice.”
 For the practice to be universally accepted, we as educators and practitioners, need to remember that babywearers frequently have needs that often do not perfectly fit the rules and typical guidelines.
 There are children who cannot sit unassisted until well past their first birthday, yet they may be carried on back in a properly fitting carrier that supports an open airway.
 Babies have been worn on back from birth in many countries all over the world for centuries.
 Many caregivers find front packs with narrow bases to be the most comfortable and practical option for their needs.
 I see it so often in online forums and blogs.
-Perhaps it’s a our paranoia about liability that fuels our overabundance of caution, but these over generalized, blanket “safety” restrictions only serve to further exclude caregivers and make the practice of babywearing less accessible and not universally accepted.
+Whether it is a planned or unplanned pregnancy, perhaps it’s a our paranoia about liability that fuels our overabundance of caution, but these over generalized, blanket “safety” restrictions only serve to further exclude caregivers and make the practice of babywearing less accessible and not universally accepted.

 In a recent blog post, U.K. based babywearing educator Dr. Rosie Knowles states: